tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 A dedicated-node, named as trace node, is executed per ROS 2 process to manage the state.
 A trace node is executed on a dedicated thread along with threads for ordinary nodes.
 It is created when application is launched.
-It

 <prettier-ignore-start>
 !!!
 Notice